EdwinBanda/EdwinBanda/README.md

 ### Greetings over there👋🏼, my name is Edwin Banda, im a software developer and a big technology fan.
 Currently im a software analist and i like what i do.
-I wish you find what you`re searching in my repo!
+I wish you find what you`re searching in my gitHub!

 ### 💻TECH STACKS: